 FYI, these can be fried, but when I fried some in oil they didn’t taste one bit better, were no crisper and were definitely greasier.
-So my preference is to bake them and not have to stand over a hot skillet of oil.
+So my preference is always to bake and not have to stand over a hot skillet of oil.
 This recipe is not suitable for Atkins Induction.

 1 c. shredded mozzarella cheese